Education System in France: Structure, Levels, and Grading

 These institutions, along with the elementary level, form an essential part of the French "primary level of education," overseen by the Department of National Education, Higher Education, and Research.

-Stage 2: Primary education (ISCED 1)
+Stage 2: Primary Education

 This education is offered in "elementary schools" for children aged 6 to 11, marking the commencement of compulsory schooling.
 Public elementary schools provide secular and tuition-free education.